tritonlmk/Advanced-Lane-Lines/writeup_template.md

 * Sobel Gradient: dirtction
 * Sobel Gradient: absolute value

+This part is included in the 5th code cell in the .ipyb file.

 I used a combination of color(R threshold & S threshold) and all three gradient thresholds to generate a binary image .
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 #### Binary Result of Color Threshold combination(R & S)